sachin1022/phitag_gpt_datasets/prompts/autimatic-phitag-promot-2.md

 ## Guideline only + Tutorials
-Role: system, message: "You are a highly trained text data annotation tool capable of providing subjective responses."
+You are a highly trained text data annotation tool capable of providing subjective responses.

-Role: user, message: "# Guidelines for UREL Annotation
+"# Guidelines for UREL Annotation
 ## Introduction
 Your task is to rate the degree of semantic relatedness between two uses of a word.
 For instance, presented with a sentence pair as in the below table, you are asked to rate the semantic relatedness between the two uses of **grasp**.